michaelawyu/tekton-examples/tasks/sidecars.md

 by side on a local machine.
 The tests have been configured to use `localhost:8080` as the address of the server.

-Tekton will stop sidecars automatically after **all the steps in the task** have been completed.
+Note that sidecars are started **before the task itself**; Tekton will stop sidecars automatically after **all the steps in the task** have been completed.